kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

 }
 ```

-### Configuration Steps

-1. Go to the Amazon SageMaker console and add the executor (IAM user or IAM role) as a user in your SageMaker Unified Studio Domain.
+2. Go to the Amazon SageMaker console and add the executor IAM user as a user in your SageMaker Unified Studio Domain.
 See [user management](https://docs.aws.amazon.com/sagemaker-unified-studio/latest/adminguide/user-management.html) for more details.
-Then, add the executor (IAM user or IAM role) as a owner for the SageMaker Unified Studio project in which you want to execute this script.
+Then, add the executor IAM user as an owner for the SageMaker Unified Studio project in which you want to execute this script.

-2. In the AWS Lake Formation console, add the executor (IAM user or role) as a Data Lake Administrator.
+3. In the AWS Lake Formation console, add the executor IAM user as a Data Lake Administrator.

 ### Authentication Setup